 How Big is a 1 Carat Diamond?
 (Diamond Size Chart)

-If you’re flexible on shape, this can be a great way to get a diamond that looks bigger without costing more, and while historically the round brilliant has reigned supreme, we think the other cuts are just as dazzling.
+If you’re flexible, switching up the shape can be a great way to get a diamond that looks bigger without costing more, and while historically the round brilliant has reigned supreme, we think the other cuts are just as dazzling.
 Use our diamond size chart to understand how different diamonds shapes compare.

 A visual reference for round, oval, cushion, emerald, pear, Asscher and marquise cut diamonds